-It is ERGO together with the Asset Management Company MEAG in Germany that defines the investment strategy for ERV Nordic and it is then the BoD of ERV Nordic that approves the strategy.
-Thereafter it is MEAG, which carries out the strategy and ERV Nordic that manages the strategy.
+It is ERGO alongside the Asset Management Company MEAG in Germany that defines the investment strategy for ERV Nordic and it is then the BoD of ERV Nordic who approves the strategy.
+Thereafter it is MEAG, who carries out the strategy and ERV Nordic that manages the strategy.
 This setup is made in order to secure the proper asset management for ERV Nordic.